 The rectangular shape provides a wider surface area, multiple spaces for feet to rest, and often, more storage options.
 These can be found in standard cushion tops or cocktail style.

 Round ottomans range the most in size, from basic pouf designs for one person, to sprawling models meant as centerpieces for an array of furniture.
 The design is inviting and adaptable to many different living room configurations.

-The oval ottoman gives off a particularly luxurious air.
-With the width to accommodate more than one person at a time, they’re a functional and visually appealing variant.
+The oval ottoman gives off a particularly luxurious vibe.
+They’re functional and visually appealing, with the width to accommodate more than one person at a time.

 The yin-yang ottoman has cropped up as a popular option lately.
 Combining to form a perfect circle, yet separating into unique, discrete pieces, the design is as attractive as its inspiration.

 Standing on a raised metal frame, this unique plush leather ottoman is both playful and modern.
 It’s a sleek design, and you’d likely find ottomans like this in an elegant room.

 No matter the style or shape of your ottoman, you will want it to look perfect for your home.
 The texture and tone of your ottoman will define, at a glance, how it looks and fits in with your space.

 Fabric allows for the most versatility and options in color, texture, and overall appearance.
 With a bold range of colors, patterns, and prints, a fabric ottoman can fit within virtually any space.

 A smooth ottoman is made using fabric from plush and soft materials like velvet, microfiber, or silk.
 These ottomans provide a luxurious feel, offering lots of comfort to help you relax.
 Their seamless, sleek surfaces and the variety of vibrant colors they come in make them a versatile addition to any room, effortlessly blending with various decor styles.